What is KVM? Why It’s the Best Choice for Virtualization

 Why choose KVM for virtualization

-KVM converts Linux kernel into a bare-metal hypervisor, enabling it to direct and provide resources like CPU, memory, and storage to the guest VMs.
+KVM converts the Linux kernel into a bare-metal hypervisor, enabling it to direct and provide resources like CPU, memory, and storage to the guest VMs.
 This approach of great resource allocation enhances functionality.

 Here are some key advantages that contribute to KVM’s popularity: